youmeizhang/CS246-course-notes/README.md

 }
 ```
 * Notes
-  * you should initialize any fields using MIL
+  * you should initialize **any** fields using MIL, not just const and refs
-  * fields in MIL are initialized in the order in which they are declared in the class
+  * fields in MIL are initialized in the order in which they are declared in the class even if the MIL orders them differently
-  * MIL can be move efficient than doing initialization in the constructor body
+  * MIL can be move efficient than doing initialization in the constructor body.
+For fields that are objects, if they are not listed in the MIL, they are default-constructed.
+If you initialize them in the body, they are initialized twice which is wasteful
 ```C++
 struct student{
  string name;